-How to Make an Easter Resurrection Garden
+How to Make a Tabletop Easter Resurrection Garden

 We’re calling it: Easter eggs are out, and resurrection gardens are in.
 This is the season for creating a long-lasting resurrection garden that you can admire well after the Easter season.
 It’s a meaningful DIY project perfect for the entire family, and the end result is a gorgeous table centerpiece or gift that represents the resurrection of Jesus Christ.
 This is an easy, at-home project that you can do on the patio, porch, or even on the kitchen table (just put a towel or paper down to protect the surface).
 It's also a great project for anyone – no need to have a green thumb or a degree in crafts to do this with kids or even a grandparent.
-Read on to learn how to make an Easter Resurrection garden of your own.
+Read on to learn how to make a tabletop Easter Resurrection garden of your own.

 Here’s what you’ll need:

-Shallow, Wide-Base Pot
+- Shallow, Wide-Base Pot

-Rye Grass Seed
+- Rye Grass Seed

-3 Homemade Crosses
+- 3 Homemade Crosses

-How to make a resurrection garden:
+How to make a tabletop resurrection garden: